 We also added together the six prices at each resort for our own curiosity and worked out the average cost:

-So, Butlins Skegness was the most expensive option in three price comparisons and Bognor was most expensive in two price comparisons.
-On one date Skegness was more than £300 more expensive than the cheapest Butlins whilst on other dates there wasn't much in it.
+So, Butlins Bognor is the expensive option in all of our of six price comparisons.
+In October half term, Bognor is almost £500 more expensive than the cheapest Butlins whilst on other dates there isn't as much in it.

-Of course, this is only a snapshot but my advice would be to check prices at Minehead, Bognor and Skegness if a cheap holiday is the main factor for you.
+Of course, this is only a snapshot.
+My advice is to check prices at Minehead, Bognor and Skegness if a cheap holiday is the main factor for you.

 Which Butlins has the best swimming pool?